HaroldBenoit/ml4science-polymers/README.md

 ## Repo Structure
 This repo is organized as following:
+* `requirements.txt` - This file contains all the dependencies to run this project.
 * `pipeline.py` - This file contains the implementation of our data processing pipeline to go from polymer reading events of varied lengths to data usable by ML algorithms, especially neural networks.
 For a comprehensive overview of the inner workings of the pipeline, we refer the reader back to the *Data processing pipeline* section of our report.
 * `models.py` - This file contains the implementation of the neural networks model used in our work.
 Additionally, helper functions specific to neural networks can be found there.
 * `helpers.py` - This file contains the code for various helper functions to complement ML algorithms and perform exploratory analysis, preprocessing, feature engineering.